luizcoletta/fce-open-world-crop-classification/README.md

 git clone https://github.com/luizcoletta/fce-open-world-crop-classification.git
 ```

-Then execute the file run_exps.py:
+Then execute the file `run_exps.py`:

 ```
 cd ~/fce-open-world-crop-classification
 python3 run_exps.py
 ```

-The outcomes produced are stored in 'results' folder, where each subfolder
+The outcomes produced are stored in `results` folder, where each subfolder
 refers to a dataset:

 ```